The global e-commerce (online selling) marketplace continues to grow.

 This is where tools like Tactical Arbitrage, Amazon Seller Central, and the Amazon FBA calculator will make a massive difference to whether you succeed.

-While online arbitrage is a specific means of making money online, when you move into the sales phase of dealing with your inventory you’re effectively an ecommerce seller.
+While online arbitrage is a specific means of making money online, when you move into the sales phase of dealing with your inventory you’re effectively an e-commerce/online seller.

 This means that you’re likely to find yourself in a hugely competitive marketplace, so need to make sure that your own listings, whether this is on Amazon or elsewhere, are attractive to buyers and are leading to sales.

-Search “make money online” into Google and you’ll find millions of results consisting of guides to make a few dollars on the side to shady “get rich quick” schemes that are almost always too good to be true.
+Search “make money online” or “selling online” into Google and you’ll find millions of results consisting of guides to make a few dollars on the side to shady “get rich quick” schemes that are almost always too good to be true.

 While none of the options we have explored in this article are “get rich quick” schemes, they do give you the option of making a nice side income if that’s what you’re looking for.
 At the same time, if over time you want to build this up into eventually making a full-time income and, yes, potentially getting rich, then with a lot of hard work and dedication you could potentially get there.

-Have a plan, be prepared to work, and these options for starting a business and making money online could indeed prove to be very lucrative in the long-term.
+Have a plan, be prepared to work, and these options for starting a business, making money and selling online could indeed prove to be very lucrative in the long-term.